 Comments given in donor/supporter forms and surveys may be used in SOSF publications, and may be used in promotional materials.
 Comments sent to us in confidence via mail, fax, email, telephone or in person remain confidential.

-All access to donor/supporter personal and financial information is limited to mission advancement staff members.
+All access to donor/supporter personal and financial information is limited to our congregational development team.
 SOSF uses encryption technology to protect sensitive information online and maintains security practices to protect donor/supporter information off-line.
 Only staff members who require information to deposit, record, acknowledge and report on financial donations are granted access to personally identifiable financial information.
-Mission advancement staff members may provide volunteers, who require pertinent donor/supporter information for outreach and fundraising activities to advance SOSF’s mission and ministries, with appropriate information on a need-to-know basis.
+Congregational development team members may provide volunteers, who require pertinent donor/supporter information for outreach and fundraising activities to advance SOSF’s mission and ministries, with appropriate information on a need-to-know basis.

 Volunteers and staff members are kept up-to-date on SOSF’s security and privacy practices.
-The congregational director of mission advancement or his/her designee will review this policy periodically with all advancement volunteers to ensure clarity on the reasons for confidentiality of donor/supporter and potential donor information.
+The congregational development director or his/her designee will review this policy periodically with all advancement volunteers to ensure clarity on the reasons for confidentiality of donor/supporter and potential donor information.